StefanBRas/polugins/README.md

 ```

 See `tests/pkgs/example_package` for a example.

-If using another tool than `poetry`, use their equivalent way of exposing endpoints.

 Don't use the `pl.api.register_x` in your package.
 This will make the extension be registered on import which we specifically want to avoid.